 Studies on the issue have been inconclusive, but it is now believed that the optimum working conditions vary from individual to individual, and there is no single best way to increase productivity and focus.
 For many people, though, there are certain types of music which, when playing in the background, can increase focus and, therefore, the rate at which people work.
 In this article, we will take a look at some of the musical genres, which studies suggest are the most effective at aiding revision and would, therefore, make perfect background noise while studying an online military history degree.

 When choosing music to aid your study, you will have more options available to you if you are willing to try genres that you wouldn’t necessarily listen to for pleasure.
+If you’re also curious you could learn the history of music.
 Classical music is the genre that is most often credited with increasing concentration, in some cases even general intelligence.
 It seems that the real answer is somewhere between these two possibilities and the effect varies from individual to individual.

 Knowing where to start in choosing a piece of classical music can be difficult if you are unfamiliar with the genre.
 The best thing to do is have a look online for some of the big names: Mozart, Beethoven, Bach, etc. All their music is now in the public domain and you should be able to listen to any of their pieces easily and for free.
 Students studying an MMH degree may well appreciate the historical significance of much of this classical music.